trustwallet/wallet-core/docs/registry-fields.md

 **`addressHasher`**
 Hash method used in the publicKey -> address generation.
-Only some chain implementation use this setting, in most implementation this is fixed (and value here is only informative).
+Only some chain implementations use this setting, in most implementations this is fixed (and value here is only informative).
 Default is `sha256ripemd`.
 Ex.: missing ('sha256ripemd') for Bitcoin, `'keccak256'` for Ethereum, `'sha256ripemd'` for Cosmos, `'keccak256'` for Native Evmos, despite being a Cosmos fork.